This is the web site for a unique series of eclectic Sunday afternoon acoustic music concerts being held at

 Abbots Langley Winter Acoustic Concerts

-The entrance price is £ 12.00, which includes the tea, coffee and very scrummy cakes which are served in the interval ( or 'Cake Break' as David Eagle of the Young'Uns christened it) by the ALWAC crew.
+Tickets for these concerts are £12.
+The concert entrance price includes the tea, coffee and very scrummy cakes which are served in the interval ( or 'Cake Break' as David Eagle of the Young'Uns christened it) by the ALWAC crew.

 No Photography Policy